petermiles/Hosting-React-Digital-Ocean/README.md

 ## Deploying a Single Page React App On Digital Ocean

+## Turn off React's default Web Service Worker

+  Create React App's built in web service worker creates some problems when you try to server you API and your local files from the same server.
+If you haven't already, remove the default web service worker from your `src/index.js` file.  *Delete* the lines that say `registerServiceWorker();` and `import registerServiceWorker from 'register-service-worker'`

 ### Make sure your server is setup to run off the build process

 Before we want to deploy our project, we should make sure that our project is working on our local machine.
 If it's not working, open you dev console, look at your terminal output.
 And try to figure out what is causing it to break locally.